 So let’s get it going.
 You can either start, end or put in the middle that unique little site key you’ve decided upon.
 The choice is yours but once chosen, be consistent with it.

-Phrase: Life Sucks Number / Symbol Switch: 3 for an e, ! for an i, 7 for k Site Identifier: Th
+Phrase: Be A Millionaire Number / Symbol Switch: 3 for an e, ! for an i, 4 for a Site Identifier: Th

 There you have it, that lovely unique password that will be different for every single website.
 Easy peasy right?! ..
 Right, guys, don’t tell me you’ve stopped reading ..
 I’m saving your digital world asses right now!